saadnaeem-dev/generative_ai_with_langchain/README.md

 Thank you for choosing "Generative AI with LangChain"!
 We appreciate your enthusiasm and feedback.

 Please note that we've released an updated version of the book.
-Consequently, there are two different branches for this repository:
+Consequently, there are three different branches for this repository:
-* [main](https://github.com/benman1/generative_ai_with_langchain/tree/main) - this is the original version of the book.
+* [2nd edition](https://github.com/benman1/generative_ai_with_langchain/tree/second_edition) - this is for the latest update of the book, corresponding to ver 0.3 of LangChain.
-* [softupdate](https://github.com/benman1/generative_ai_with_langchain/tree/softupdate) - this is for the latest update of the book, corresponding to ver 0.1.13 of LangChain.
+* * [softupdate](https://github.com/benman1/generative_ai_with_langchain/tree/softupdate) - this is for the soft update of the book (2024), corresponding to ver 0.1.13 of LangChain.
+* [main](https://github.com/benman1/generative_ai_with_langchain/tree/main) - this is the original version of the book (December 2023).

 Please refer to the version that you are interested in or that corresponds to your version of the book.
 </details>